fmozafari/angel/docs/uqs_preparation.rst

 UQS Preparation Algorithms
 ============================================
 No efficient algorithm is known for preparing arbitrary quantum states.
-In the worst case, all existing algorithms require an exponential number of elementary quantum gates and runtime in the number of qubits.
-Uniform quantum states are a subclass of arbitrary quantum states, which are superpositions over a subset of basis states, where all amplitudes are either zero or have the same value.
+In the worst case, all existing algorithms require an exponential number of elementary quantum gates and runtime in the number of qubits.  `Uniform quantum states` (UQS) are a subclass of arbitrary quantum states, which are superpositions over a subset of basis states, where all amplitudes are either zero or have the same value.
 Although uniformity is a restriction on arbitrary quantum states, uniform quantum states frequently appear as the input states of important quantum algorithms and have many practical applications.

 The central idea of UQSP is that each uniform quantum state can be characterized by a Boolean function, which allows us to draw from the rich fund of Boolean approaches for analyzing and synthesizing circuit implementations.